The struggle couldn’t be more real.

 3. Create a simple content upgrade based on your unique talent and skills

 Remember our blogger Jenna?
-Her skills are graphic design and branding so she whipped up a free graphic pack so readers could create pretty to-do list just like hers.
+Her skills are graphic design and branding so she whipped up a free graphic pack so readers could create pretty to-do lists just like hers.

-Blogger, Vloggers & Podcaster alike all could benefit from creating simple pdf cheat sheets, checklists or action guides.
+Bloggers, Vloggers & Podcasters alike could all benefit from creating simple pdf cheat sheets, checklists or action guides.
 (I’ve got 36 more ideas coming up in a bit)

-While pretty much every email service provider can do this, Convertkit makes it’s stupid to send content upgrades to subscribers and hook them up to your blog.
+While pretty much every email service provider can do this, ConvertKit makes it stupid-easy to send content upgrades to subscribers and hook them up to your blog.
 (Here’s an exclusive 30 Day Free Trial to see for yourself.)

 1.Hit “FORMS” on the top menu bar